-Waste Package Emplacement Pallet Lift-An upper-bound vertical acceleration of 1 m/s^2 (total upward acceleration being 10.81 m/s2 including gravity) is established for the lifting of the waste package emplacement pallet.
-However, since the TEV lifts the waste package emplacement pallet at a nominal hoisting speed of 3 ft/min, the vertical acceleration limit established for the waste package emplacement pallet conservatively bounds the hoisting velocity of the TEV.
+Waste Package Emplacement Pallet Lift-An upper-bound vertical acceleration of 1 m/s2 (total upward acceleration being 10.81 m/s2 including gravity) is established for the lifting of the waste package emplacement pallet.
+However, since the TEV lifts the waste package emplacement pallet at a maximum hoisting speed of 9 ft/min, the vertical acceleration limit established for the waste package emplacement pallet conservatively bounds the hoisting velocity of the TEV.